ddelong/ddelong.github.io/_posts/2004-10-13-my-new-favorite-firefox-extension.md

 categories:
   - Technology
 ---
-I&#8217;m big into Firefox right now, but I&#8217;m still a fan of Safari (if only they&#8217;d speed it up).
+I'm big into Firefox right now, but I'm still a fan of Safari (if only they'd speed it up).
 I still miss (among other things) the reload/stop button.
-Apple was so clever as to realize that they were mutually exclusive (you can&#8217;t choose both at the same time at any time).
+Apple was so clever as to realize that they were mutually exclusive (you can't choose both at the same time at any time).
 That reduced them to a single button.

 My prayers were answered with the [Stop-or-Reload Button extension](http://v2studio.com/k/moz/).
 Do it up.